mohammadraufzahed/automatic-payment-mahak/README.md

-# automatic-payment-mahak
+# About
-This app will automatic make a payment on the mahak website base on the input
+This app will automatically pay a payment a donation to the Mahak charity.